redis/docs/content/develop/reference/eviction/index.md

 cached again in the future if necessary).

 Redis lets you specify an eviction policy to evict keys automatically when the size of the cache exceeds a set memory limit.
+Whenever a client runs a new command that adds more data to the cache, Redis checks the memory usage.
+If it is greater than the limit, Redis evicts keys according to the chosen eviction policy until the used memory is back below the limit.

+Note that when a command adds a lot of data to the cache (for example, a big set intersection stored into a new key), this might temporarily exceed the limit by a long way.

-The sections below explain how to [configure this limit](#maxmem) and also describe the available [eviction policies](#eviction-policies) and when to use them.
+The sections below explain how to [configure the memory limit](#maxmem) for the cache and also describe the available [eviction policies](#eviction-policies) and when to use them.

 ## `Maxmemory` configuration directive {#maxmem}

-The `maxmemory` configuration directive configures Redis to use a specified amount of memory for the data set.
+The `maxmemory` configuration directive specifies the maximum amount of memory to use for the cache data.
 You can set `maxmemory` with the `redis.conf` file at startup time, or with the [`CONFIG SET`]({{< relref "/commands/config-set" >}}) command at runtime.